-Founded in 2016 by Seattle artist Ginny Ruffner, The SOLA Grant seeks to encourage and celebrate accomplished women artists whose work has not been sufficiently or widely recognized.
+Founded in 2016 by Seattle artist Ginny Ruffner, The SOLA Award seeks to encourage and celebrate accomplished women artists whose work has not been sufficiently or widely recognized.
 The award seeks to honor these women for their lifetime contribution to the arts and to recognize and reward their energy, vision, persistence and dedication to maintaining creative momentum over the long haul.

-On August 9, 2017, SOLA awarded its first grant award to Gloria Bornstein.
+On August 9, 2017, SOLA awarded its first award to Gloria Bornstein.
 For over 40 years, Bornstein has been involved with Seattle's creative community as both an artist, and as an arts educator.
 Her multidisciplinary works have been showcased in studio galleries and as public art.

 Shunpike is the 501(c)(3) non-profit agency that provides independent arts groups in Washington State with the services, resources, and opportunities they need to forge their own paths to sustainable success.